NelsonBN/demo-dotnet-testcontainers-xunit/README.md

-# How can configure the parallelism of xUnit tests to run the integration tests with Testcontainers
+# How can run integration tests with Testcontainers and xUnit

 TODO